Live at La Bonbonniere – Candy Butchers

 No matter.
 They’ve constructed such wonderful sing-along music that you’ll chime along to any words.
 They hit their peak with what may be the perfect pop song, the oddly named, “Till You Die.”
 With inventive chord changes and the snappy snare of Foulsham, Viola sings, “Do you love me?
 Think of me now while you’re carving out my heart.”
 The chorus has such an inventive chord progression that I listened to it over and over in the car, wondering how they did it.
 It made me ache.

-I played those five songs over and over and searched the internet for their debut album.
+I played the five songs from the Candy Butchers’ Live at La Bonbonniere over and over and searched the internet for their debut album.
 Sadly, Blue Thumb, their record label, went belly-up before it was released, making it forever known as The Blue Thumb Demo.
 I found the demo online and was treated to 10 new songs, many of which contained the same melodic phrases as “Till You Die.”
 Who was this guy?

 Viola eventually released a major-label debut under Mike Viola and the Candy Butchers, and it generated little to no interest.
 He released a few more albums under the Candy Butchers moniker, eventually buying back the Blue Thumb demo and releasing it on his website for his small legion of fans to enjoy.